suborbital/reactr/docs/getstarted.md

 	return nil
 }
 ```
-The `hive.DoFunc` that you see there is a way for your Runnable to, well, run more things!
+The `hive.Ctx` you see there is the job context, and one of the things it can do is run more things!

-Calling the `DoFunc` will schedule another job to be executed and give you a `Result`.
+Calling `ctx.Do` will schedule another job to be executed and give you a `Result`.
 If you return a `Result` from `Run`, then the caller will recursively recieve that `Result` when they call `Then()`!

 For example:
 ```golang